Z-Z-J/SMPL-IKS/README.md

 | SI+APR+AnalyIK     | 0.2     0.3    10.9  |  0.0     0.2    14.2 | 0.1     0.2    23.4|          |
 | SI+APR+HybrIK      | 0.2---  1.0--- 6.6   |  0.0     0.3    10.5 | 0.1     0.7    19.2|

-## Contributing
+## License

->📋  Pick a licence and describe how to contribute to your code repository.
+By downloading and using this code you agree to the terms in the [LICENSE](LICENSE).
+Third-party datasets and software are subject to their respective licenses.